 Welcome to health conditions you learn about in your 40s.
 (Also the rate of diverticulosis increases with age, and affects vast majority of those over 80.)
 OK, but if it’s common, what’s the problem?
 The problem dear reader is when one of these pouches becomes inflamed.
 The inflamed pouches are called diverticulitis and can cause abdominal pain, fever, nausea, and interfere with normal bowel movements.
 That’s not pleasant!

 U.S. Soccer Federation / Via media.giphy.com

 So why does divericulosis occur?
-According to the Cleveland Clinic, “scientists aren’t really sure what causes diverticulosis, but they think it’s caused by not eating enough fiber.
-Not eating enough fiber causes a buildup of waste (constipation) in your colon.”
+According to the Cleveland Clinic, scientits think it’s caused by not eating enough fiber which causes a buildup of waste (constipation) in your colon.
 We have been shouting from the rooftops about how amazing fiber is so we are not surprised.

 Now on to the H Word - Hemorrhoids

 You have probably heard the term, may have even had hemorrhoids or known someone who did.
 It’s a very common condition (3 out of 4 adults) and its VERY uncomfortable.
 (Not so fun fact, hemorrhoids are common during pregnancy.)

 According to our friends at the Mayo Clinic, hemorrhoids are “swollen veins in your anus and lower rectum, similar to varicose veins.
 Hemorrhoids can develop inside the rectum (internal hemorrhoids) or under the skin around the anus (external hemorrhoids).”

 Brikk / Via media.giphy.com

 Ouch just reading that makes us squirm in our chairs.
 Good news there are ways to treat and prevent hemorrhoids.
 You can guess where this is going… our friend psyllium husk.